Eye lift (blepharoplasty) surgery, aims to address the following areas:

-- hooding of your upper eyelid hanging down on your eyelashes
+- hooding of the upper eyelid hanging down on the eyelashes

-- awareness that your vision is being interfered with by hanging loose skin
+- awareness that vision is being interfered with by hanging loose skin

-- tear trough and eye bags of your lower eyelids.
+- tear trough and eye bags of lower eyelids.

-Blepharoplasty is an operation designed to correct the effects of ageing to the eyes and eyelids.
-As we get older, the effects of sun damage as well as the natural ageing process leads to the skin of the face losing its elasticity and tightness and gravity effects can cause some degree of sagging, particularly around the eyes and cheeks.
-Skin wrinkling is a result of these factors.
-Operative procedures, such as eyelift surgery or blepharoplasty are designed to correct these effects.BEFORE AND AFTER PHOTOS
+Blepharoplasty is an operation designed to address the appearance of the eyes and eyelids.
+Eyelift (blepharoplasty) surgery may be sought after due to the effects of sun damage as well as the skin losing its elasticity and tightness.
+Operative procedures, such as eyelift surgery or blepharoplasty are designed to address these effects.BEFORE AND AFTER PHOTOS

-Lower lid eyelift surgery specifically targets these issues leading to a tighter, smoother and youthful lower eyelid appearance.
-The upper eyelids often develop skin excess and looseness with drooping of redundant eyelid skin down onto the eyelashes.
-This problem is the result of a combination of upper eyelid excess in combination with descent of the eyebrows/ forehead tissues.
-Often my recommendation for correction of upper eyelid ageing will be a combination of upper eyelift surgery (blepharoplasty) with endoscopic brow and forehead lifting.
+Lower lid eyelift (blepharoplasty) surgery addresses the skin under the eye in accordance to the patient’s desired result.
+The upper eyelids may develop skin excess and looseness with drooping of redundant eyelid skin down onto the eyelashes.
+This is the result of a combination of upper eyelid excess in combination with descent of the eyebrows/ forehead tissues.
+Dr Drielsma often addresses upper eyelid ageing will be a combination of upper eyelift surgery (blepharoplasty) with endoscopic brow and forehead lifting.

-The asian upper eyelid usually lacks the “double eyelid” fold or crease.
+The asian upper eyelid may lack the “double eyelid” fold or crease.
 Rounding or occidentalisation of the asian eyelid involves surgically creating a crease or fold of the upper eyelid.
 This is a day procedure and while can be done either under local or general anaesthetic.BEFORE AND AFTER PHOTOS

 How is the operation performed?